bblair31/birthday_reminder_backend/README.md

 ```
 rails db:seed
 ```
+6. In `messages_controller.rb` uncomment lines 21-28 and replace "redacted" in `from:` and `to:` with valid twilio account number and `@message.reminder.phone`

-6. Start the Rails Server
+7. Start the Rails Server

 ```
 rails start
 ```
-7. Check to see if browser can communicate with the database
+8. Check to see if browser can communicate with the database

   * Open your default browser and navigate to localhost:3000 (or whatever address is listed in the command line at 'Listening on tcp:'